ml-lubich/zshrc/README.md

 ---

 **Note**: This setup is optimized for macOS but works on Linux as well.
 Some paths and commands may vary by OS.
-The script automatically detects your OS and adjusts accordingly.
+The installer automatically detects your OS and uses the appropriate installation methods.